BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 ![Fig. 6.10: Stanford parser example](images/Stanford_Parser.png)

-The sample sentence "My dog also likes eating sausage." is parsed.
+The sample sentence `My dog also likes eating sausage.` is parsed.
 The  PoS tagging and parsing results are displayed.
 There are two representations of the parsing result: a syntax tree representation and a typed dependency representation.
 The typed dependencies representation is usually easier to understand by people without linguistic expertise who want to extract textual relations from a text.